 Explanatory research is done for a problem that was not well investigated before.
 It demands priorities, generates operational definitions, and provides a better researched model.
-The researcher starts with a general idea and uses research as a tool that could lead to topics to be covered in the future to come.
+The researcher starts with a general idea and uses the research as a tool that could lead to the topics to be addressed in the incoming future.

 What is the purpose of the Explanatory Investigation?

 Explanatory research is carried out to identify the scope and nature of cause and effect relationships.
 Explanatory research can be performed to assess the impacts of specific changes to existing standards, various processes, etc. Explanatory research can be conducted to assess the impacts of specific changes to existing standards, various processes, etc.

 It focuses on analyzing a specific situation or problem to explain the patterns of relationships between variables.
 Experiments are the most popular primary data collection methods in studies with explanatory research design.
 Experiments are the most popular primary data collection methods in studies with explanatory research design.